CSCI-4448-5448-OOAD/final-project-aalam78/README.md

 We employ a MySQL relational database to store and organize data systematically, ensuring data integrity and optimal retrieval performance.

 # Software Architecture:
 The project demonstrates a strong emphasis on software architecture principles, resulting in a well-structured and scalable system.
+Detail information is present in Project 7 Write-up.